-- Initially, obtain some candidate choices that are needed to be further investigated. - Perform some simulations on the leaf at a PV branch. - ▶ A PV path is a path from the root so that each node in this path has a largest score among all of its siblings. - ▶ Note: In a mini-max tree, "largest" means different numerical values for min and max nodes. - Update the scores of nodes in the current tree using a mini-max formula. - Grow a best leaf at the PV one level. - Repeat the above process until time runs out. - Best-first tree growing [Coulum'06]. - Keep a partial game tree and uses the mini-max formula within the partial game tree kept. - Grow the game tree on demand.
+- Initially, obtain some candidate choices that are needed to be further investigated. - Perform some simulations on the leaf at a principle variation (PV) branch. - ▶ A PV path is a path from the root so that each node in this path has the best score among all of its siblings. - ▶ Note: In a mini-max tree, "best" means differently for a min or a max node. - Update the scores of nodes in the current tree using a mini-max formula. - Grow a best leaf at the PV one level. - Repeat the above process until time runs out. - Best-first tree growing [Coulum'06]. - Keep a partial game tree and uses the mini-max formula within the partial game tree kept. - Grow the game tree on demand.